AguaClara/SWOT/DC Solutions/DC_Python_Solution.md

 # sys and os give us access to operating system directory paths and to sys paths.
 import sys, os
 # If you place your GitHub directory in your documents folder and
-# clone both the design challenge notebook and the AguaClara_design repo, then this code should all work.
+# clone both the design challenge file and the AguaClara_design repo, then this code should all work.
 # If you have your GitHub directory at a different location on your computer,
 # then you will need to adjust the directory path below.
-# add the path to your GitHub directory so that python can find files in other contained folders.
+# add the path to your GitHub directory so that Python can find files in other contained folders.

 path1 = '~'
 path2 = 'Documents'
+#path3 = 'GitHub'
-path3 = 'GitHub'
+path3 = 'github'
-path4 = os.path.join(path1, path2, path3)
+#path4 = os.path.join(path1, path2, path3)
+path4 = os.path.join(path1,path3)
 myGitHubdir = os.path.expanduser(path4)
 if myGitHubdir not in sys.path:
     sys.path.append(myGitHubdir)

+myGitHubdir
+os
+print(os)
+print(sys)
 # add imports for AguaClara code that will be needed
 # physchem has functions related to hydraulics, fractal flocs, flocculation, sedimentation, etc.
 from aide_design import physchem as pc

 # pipedatabase has functions related to pipe diameters
 from aide_design import pipedatabase as pipe

 # units allows us to include units in all of our calculations
 from aide_design.units import unit_registry as u

 from aide_design import utility as ut

 ```

 ---